Issuu: History

 Issuu was founded in Copenhagen, Denmark, in 2006 by Michael and Rubyn Bjerg Hansen, Mikkel Jensen, and Martin Ferro-Thomsen.

+In 2009, Apple rejected Issuu's app three times, because it was seen as too similar to Apple's planned Newsstand service.
+In August 2009, the company's website was named one of Time's 50 Best Websites.

 By 2011, Issuu software was used by several online publications.

 In early 2013, the company opened an office in Palo Alto, California and appointed CEO Joe Hyrkin, formerly of Reverb, Trinity Ventures, and Yahoo!, to helm its Silicon Valley operations.
 The company soon moved its headquarters to the Palo Alto location.
 Upon the move, the founders of Issuu stated that they chose the city as they saw social media and digital distribution partnerships as the key to its growth, rather than focusing mostly on publishing relationships.
+Also in 2013, Issuu acquired the Denmark-based software company Magma, including the company's software that allowed collaboration between editorial teams in organizing, laying out and proofing publications.
+The financial terms of the acquisition were not disclosed.

-In 2014, the company released Clip, a tool that allowed readers to take a snapshot of any part of a publication and share that on social media or through email.
+In January 2014, Issuu released its Android app.
+In July 2014, the company released Clip, a tool that allowed readers to take a snapshot of any part of a publication and share that on social media or through email.
+In October 2014 Issuu released its iOS app to access Issuu on Apple devices.
+By 2014 the platform hosted more than 18 million publications and had 83 million users.

-Apps

-In 2014 Issuu released its iOS app to access Issuu on Apple devices.
-The app included an offline reading list function that allowed users to read from the Issuu app without being online.
-The app could also stack publications back to back so that they could be read in succession.
-Initially, the app was released on Android in January.
-Previous to the launch of the company's 2014 apps, Apple had rejected an app from Issuu three times during 2009 (before the company expanded into the US).
 In 2019, Issuu announced the launch of Issuu Promote, an ad integration tool for Facebook and Instagram, allowing for content to be distributed across multiple social media channels.

-Recognition

-In 2009, Issuu was named one of Time's 50 Best Websites.
+The company announced that its iOS and Android apps would be discontinued in April 2023.

+In July 2024, the Italian technology company Bending Spoons announced it had acquired Issuu.

+Funding

+The company obtained $10 million in Series B that closed in 2014.
+In September 2021, Issuu closed a round of financing that raised $31 million.